 Mindfulness is a counter to constant thinking, worrying, and ruminating because it allows our minds to be still and open.
 The only task at hand is to breathe and observe.
 We watch our living, sights and sounds, and feelings and emotions.

 When thoughts enter our minds (and they will!), we simply acknowledge them, say hello, and shift our focus to the breath and observation.
 By teaching mindfulness exercises for kids and practicing a mindful attitude, your students will soon become better at seeing and noting your thoughts and feelings, then letting them go.

 Doing this repetitively gives our minds a break from the constant go-go-go of our thoughts.

 What Does it Achieve?

-Mindfulness in education has a plethora of benefits for students.
-It can also promote an overall calm classroom.
+A mindfulness curriculum in education has a plethora of benefits for students.
+It can also promote an overall calm and mindful classroom.

 At any age, mindful practice and fun mindfulness activities for kids can help students:

 Focus better and keep the students calm

 Allowing them to pay attention better